mpapillon/django-teamlogger/README.md

 - `LDAP_AUTH_CONNECTION_PASSWORD` : The LDAP password of a user for querying the LDAP database for user details.
    - Default: `secret`

+---

+## Licence

+Copyright (C) 2017  Maxence PAPILLON
+TeamLogger is under GPLv3.
+See the LICENCE file to know more.